EllAchE/cbp_listing_order/README.md

 - Add more nuanced sell logic (immediate limit)
 - Identify and do not purchase stablecoins/add a purchase blacklist
 - Support trading on alternate exchanges and use Pro listings as well

+*This is a naive implementation, this project has been paused.